Skip to content

 Shipped today

-• openclaw-mem pack already emits bundle_text
+• openclaw-mem pack emits bundle_text

 • items[] are available for structured inspection